 The City's contractor, West Coast Arborists, trims City-owned trees.
 (If you live on a public residential street, City-owned trees grow in the parkway - the strip of land between the sidewalk and the street.)
 As per our contract, WCA follows a pre-determined, high-production schedule to keep tree trimming as cost-effective as possible.
 We are unable to trim trees strictly for aesthetic purposes.
 However, we will trim a tree if it presents a hazard, and we are usually able to respond to dangerous situations within one hour.

-If you think your City tree needs trimming, please submit a request to Maintenance Services or call at (714) 738-6897.
+If you think your City tree needs trimming, please submit arequest to Public Works or call (714) 738-6897.

 When you call to request a trim, the City's Tree Inspector may go to your location to determine when and if the tree needs to be trimmed.
 A WCA crew may already be scheduled to work in your area in the near future, in which case the Inspector should be able to give you these dates.
 If the tree needs to be trimmed outside the normal schedule, the Inspector will tell you when you may expect the crew to be at your site.